 In the video below, Dr. Carol describes the new technology and its potential for revolutionizing electrical lighting in the future.

-FIPEL and its research has been described in a recent edition of the journal Organic Electronics.
+FIPEL and its research have been described in a recent edition of the journal Organic Electronics.